These Are the 25 Best Four-Star Hotels in NYC

 Courtesy of the Wallace

-The 124 rooms and suites of the Wallace, which opened in 2021, feature hardwood floors and sleek furnishings with a gray and white palette accented with jewel-toned textiles and abstract artwork.
-Rooms also have electronic touch panels to control lighting and window coverings, while white marble bathrooms feature rain showers and some rooms have soaking tubs.
+The 124 rooms and suites of The Wallace, which opened in 2021, feature hardwood floors and sleek furnishings with a gray and white palette accented with jewel-toned textiles and abstract artwork.
+Rooms also have electronic touch panels to control lighting and window coverings, while white marble bathrooms feature rain showers; some rooms have soaking tubs.

 Downstairs is the inviting lobby, with dark blue paneled walls, cozy seating vignettes, a marble fireplace, and a grand piano that sometimes gets played when the lobby turns into the popular Wallace Lounge every night, with live jazz Wednesday to Sunday evenings.
 Sip champagne or a classic cocktail while you enjoy cheese and charcuterie, caviar, or other small plates.
-Note that there is no breakfast or room service here, but there is a 24-hour gym with two Peloton bikes.—Devorah Lev-Tov
+Note that there is no breakfast or room service here; the 24-hour gym has two Peloton bikes. —DLT

 Wythe Hotel